krishna-chaitanya-piratla/Technical-Writing-Samples/Integrating Git into VS Code.md

 Integrating GitHub into Visual Studio Code (VS Code) can be beneficial for technical writers to manage documentation and collaborate with developers seamlessly.
 Here are the basic steps to integrate GitHub into VS Code:

-1. **[[#Install VS Code]]:** If you haven't already installed VS Code, you can download it from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+1. **[Install VS Code](#install-vs-code):** If you haven't already installed VS Code, you can download it from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)

-2. **[[#Install Git]]:** Ensure you have Git installed on your computer.
+2. **[Install Git](#install-git):** Ensure you have Git installed on your computer.
 Git is a version control system that allows you to track changes in your documents and collaborate with others on GitHub.
 You can download Git from: [https://git-scm.com/downloads](https://git-scm.com/downloads)

-3. **[[#Install GitHub Extension for Visual Studio Code]]:** Open VS Code and navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window (or use the keyboard shortcut `Ctrl+Shift+X` on Windows/Linux or `Cmd+Shift+X` on macOS).
+3. **[Install GitHub Extension for Visual Studio Code](#install-github-extension-for-visual-studio-code):** Open VS Code and navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window (or use the keyboard shortcut `Ctrl+Shift+X` on Windows/Linux or `Cmd+Shift+X` on macOS).
 Search for "GitHub" in the Extensions Marketplace, and you should find "GitHub Pull Requests and Issues" by GitHub.
 Click "Install" to install the extension.

-4. **[[#Authorize VS Code to access GitHub]]:** After installing the GitHub extension, you'll need to authorize VS Code to access your GitHub account.
+4. **[Authorize VS Code to access GitHub](#authorize-vs-code-to-access-github):** After installing the GitHub extension, you'll need to authorize VS Code to access your GitHub account.
 Click on the "Sign in to GitHub" button in the bottom status bar or use the command `"GitHub: Sign in"` from the Command Palette (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS).

-5. **[[#Working with a Git Repository in VS Code]]:** To work with a GitHub repository, open the repository in VS Code.
+5. **[Working with a Git Repository in VS Code](#working-with-a-git-repository-in-vs-code):** To work with a GitHub repository, open the repository in VS Code.
 You can do this by clicking the "Clone Repository" button in the Source Control view or using the command `"Git: Clone"` from the Command Palette.
 Enter the URL of the GitHub repository you want to work with and specify a local folder to store the repository.

-6. **[[#Create or Edit Markdown Files in VS Code]]:** As a technical writer, you'll likely be working with Markdown files for documentation.
+6. **[Create or Edit Markdown Files in VS Code](#create-or-edit-markdown-files-in-vs-code):** As a technical writer, you'll likely be working with Markdown files for documentation.
 Create or edit your Markdown files within the cloned repository in VS Code.

-7. **[[#Create Pull Requests (Optional)]]:** If you are collaborating with developers or other writers, you might need to create pull requests to propose changes to the main branch of the repository.
+7. **[Create Pull Requests (Optional)](#create-pull-requests-optional):** If you are collaborating with developers or other writers, you might need to create pull requests to propose changes to the main branch of the repository.
 This allows others to review your changes before they are merged.
 To create a pull request, use the GitHub extension or the `"GitHub: Create Pull Request"` command from the Command Palette.

 With these steps, you can integrate GitHub into Visual Studio Code and start managing your technical documentation with version control and collaboration features.
 It's essential to understand Git basics to make the most of this integration effectively.